akhilmishra210/akhilmishra210/README.md

 - 👋 Hi, I’m @akhilmishra210
-- 👀 I’m interested in Software Development, Web Development and Android development.
+- 👀 I’m interested in Software Development, Web Development and Android Development.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on a project about android and web development.
 - 📫 Email: mishraakhil210@gmail.com